Polyurethane is my go-to finish for many projects, including ones that need maximum protection.

 But you might be wondering how many coats of polyurethane you really need.

 After all, waiting in between coats takes time, and it’s more work.

-Whether you’re looking to give a piece of furniture a smooth finish or you want to add protection for your kitchen cabinets – using a polyurethane varnish is a great idea.
+Whether you’re looking to give a piece of furniture a smooth finish or you want to add protection for your kitchen cabinets – using a polyurethane is a great idea.

-How Many Coats of Polyurethane for Water-Based?
+How Many Coats of Water Based Polyurethane?

 If you’re using water-based polyurethane, you should apply at least three coats to the surface.
 To create an especially thick surface, five to seven coats may be necessary.